Donald Trump Should Be Indicted & Arrested Immediately, Former Congressional Candidate Says

 Still, D.C.
 Attorney General Karl Racine previously claimed that his office is investigating Trump and all other speakers at the pre-riot rally for possible charges of "inciting violence."
 As The Inquisitr reported, Racine noted that the district makes it illegal to encourage, cajole, and motivate people to commit violent acts.
 However, he said that his office would be balancing this law with First Amendment rights.

-According to Racine, his team is going to examine the dynamics and energy of the crowd and surrounding environment on the day that sparked the riot.
+According to Racine, his team is going to examine the dynamics and energy of the crowd and the surrounding environment on the day of the riot.
 Notably, he said that people who repeatedly spoke of fighting might have crossed the line into criminal territory.

 As reported by The Daily Dot, Ali Alexander, who spoke at a rally on the night before the storming of the Capitol and subsequent riots, controversially shouted "victory or death" to the crowd.